-It can be argued from the spectra shown in Figure 6 that the compensation leads to slightly narrower CH2-resonances.
+It can be argued from the spectra shown in Fig. 6 that the compensation leads to slightly narrower CH2 resonances.
 However, this improvement is still within the range of experimental uncertainties.
-Note, that the spectra are shown without post-processing, i.e. chemical-shift scaling and relative referencing.
-It is interesting to observe that the whole spectrum shifts to lower ppm-values for the compensated implementation (Figures 5A and 6).
-Based on numerical simulations, we believe this to be due to the additional removal of fictitious fields (second-order one-spin terms) by applying transient compensation (Ernst et al., 2005; Hellwagner et al., 2017).
+Note that the spectra are shown without post-processing, i.e., chemical-shift scaling and relative referencing.
+It is interesting to observe that the whole spectrum shifts to lower parts per million values for the compensated implementation (Figs. 5a and 6).
+Based on numerical simulations, we believe this to be due to the better compensation of the effective nutation over a full FSLG cycle and the additional removal of fictitious fields (second-order one-spin terms) by applying transient compensation (Ernst et al., 2005; Hellwagner et al., 2017).
 The effect of changing the effective-field angle from the magic angle to 60° is very small and is hard to judge from the spectra.